Who it’s for:

-Apprentices will be responsible for supporting activities based around the needs of individual children within the setting, and supporting their learning through planned, purposeful play.
-They will support the observation and assessment of each child, and assist with their care needs as required.
-They will also work in partnerships with other colleagues, parents/carers or other professionals to meet each child’s individual needs.
+You will gain the skills and knowledge needed to support activities based around the needs of individual children within the setting, and support their learning through planned, purposeful play.
+You’ll support the observation and assessment of each child, and assist with their care needs as required.
+You’ll also also work in partnerships with other colleagues, parents/carers or other professionals to meet each child’s individual needs.

 Why an apprenticeship?

 An apprenticeship is an excellent way to earn whilst you learn – you can gain valuable knowledge and hands-on experience in a paid job, whilst also studying a relevant qualification.

 Based in the workplace for a minimum of 30 hours per week, apprentices will receive support and guidance from a College Tutor and Assessor to work through their qualification.
 Apprentices must also have achieved Level 1 English and Maths (or equivalent) prior to completing their apprenticeship.